Bayesian polarization calibration and imaging in very long baseline interferometry: Introduction

-Modern forward modeling imaging algorithms provide us a new approach to overcome the limitations of \texttt{CLEAN}-based polarization calibration methods \citep{2020_Birdi_polcal_SARA, 2021_Pesce_DMC, EHT_2021_M87_polarimetry, EHT_2024_SGRA_polarimetry}.
-Explicit regularizers and prior assumptions in forward modeling algorithms enable us to infer more robust leakage solutions from sparse VLBI data sets.
+Modern forward modeling imaging algorithms provide us with a new approach to overcome the limitations of \texttt{CLEAN}-based polarization calibration methods \citep{2020_Birdi_polcal_SARA, 2021_Pesce_DMC, EHT_2021_M87_polarimetry, EHT_2024_SGRA_polarimetry}.
+Explicit regularizers and prior assumptions in forward modeling algorithms enable us to infer more robust leakage solutions from sparse VLBI datasets.
 For example, polarization constraints can be enforced in the polarization imaging model to avoid unphysical polarimetric images \citep{Birdi_2018_Polarized_SARA}.
-Recent instrumental advancement in VLBI accomplishes significantly improved S/N and more wide-band observations.
-Additionally, the latest algorithmic developments offer methods to solve highly degenerate inverse problems efficiently.
+Recent instrumental advancement in VLBI accomplishes significantly improved S/N and more wideband observations.
+In addition, the latest algorithmic developments offer methods for solving highly degenerate inverse problems efficiently.
 A modern polarization calibration and imaging pipeline that utilizes the full potential of the data is highly desirable.

 In this work, we introduce a novel Bayesian calibration and imaging method using the Bayesian imaging software \texttt{resolve}.
 The posterior distribution of antenna-based gains, D-terms, and Stokes images are explored jointly using variational inference algorithms \citep{Knollmueller_2019_MGVI, Frank_2021_geoVI}.
 Recently, the polarization constraint $(I \geq \sqrt{Q^{2}+U^{2}+V^{2}})$ is encoded in the the \texttt{resolve} polarization imaging model \citep{Arras_25}.
 We utilize this polarization imaging model and incorporate polarization calibration and gain self-calibration directly into the imaging process.
-Furthermore, multi-source and multi-IF polarization calibration are supported in a probabilistic framework.
+Furthermore, multisource and multi-IF polarization calibration are supported in a probabilistic framework.

 This article is structured as follows.
 In \autoref{Sect:Method}, we explain the conventional \texttt{CLEAN}-based polarization calibration method and our Bayesian method.
-In \autoref{Sect:synthetic_data} and \autoref{Sect:real_data}, we validate the method with synthetic and real data sets respectively.
-We summarizes our results in \autoref{Sect:conclusion}.
+In \autoref{Sect:synthetic_data} and \autoref{Sect:real_data}, we validate the method with synthetic and real datasets, respectively.
+We summarize our results in \autoref{Sect:conclusion}.